-10 Tips for Running an Effective PR Strategy
+10 Tips for Running an Effective Public Relations Strategy

-“How can an effective PR Strategy help get meaningful PR results, right now and over-time?”
+“How can an effective public relations strategy help get meaningful PR results, right now and over-time?”

 This is one of the first questions you should ask when talking to a PR firm or public relations partner.
 More often than not though, companies ask, “Which outlets can you get us into?”
 “Who do you have relationships with?”
 And, “Can you get me into the Wall Street Journal?”

 Any established PR firm can answer yes to any of these questions, but all of them grossly miss the point.
 They are a nod to a bygone era where there were only a handful of print and broadcast outlets that everyone was trying to get into.
 At this time, you absolutely had to know someone to rise to the top of their attention.

 While relationships will always be a part of PR, narrative and strategy are the keys to breaking through in a market saturated with media outlets and companies trying to get into them.

 That in mind, what companies should instead focus on is how their PR firm structures their accounts.
 The PR strategy is more important.
 Companies should be more interested in how the firm creates an ongoing pipeline of opportunity.
 It is the development of an evolving narrative over time that will keep the business consistently relevant in the market.